How do I add my club to HamClubOnline?

-We welcome and encourage Amateur Radio clubs to participate in our open beta.
+We welcome and encourage Amateur Radio clubs to participate in our growing system.

 To participate, please follow the instructions on this page.

 After my club has been added.
 What do I do first?